Our Acidux is an antacid liquid tincture formula that helps relieve acid reflux and inflammatory conditions of the digestive system.

-St. Francis Herb Farm uses certified organic or wildcrafted herbs in our Acidux herbal formula
+St. Francis Herb Farm uses certified organic herbs in our Acidux herbal formula

 A low-growing, daisy-like annual native to Europe and Asia and known to medicine from classical antiquity, chamomile is commonly found in overgrown fields.
 Its name is derived from the Greek word that means "earth apple" on account of the scent of its fresh blossoms.